llkrm/calculator/README.md

 # Calculator Project

-Please check the **docs** folder for more documentation on the Test plan & strategy for this project.
+Please check the **docs** folder for more documentation on the test strategy for this project.